dogweather/forkful/content/en/ruby/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Fetching the current date is an essential task in almost any programming endeavor, from logging activities in an application to generating reports with date stamps.
-In Ruby, this can be easily accomplished using the standard library, simplifying operations that involve dates.

 ## How to:
 Ruby's standard library includes the `Date` and `Time` classes for handling dates and time.
 Here's how to get the current date: